Ladramhaiola/ComPasc/asgn4/README.md

 - Misc:
     1. Our current IR requires all function code to be together at the end
-    2. Handling Break and Continue Statements together with loop and for
-    3. Designator Type Checks while assignment and others operations, like AddOp and MulOp
+    2. Designator Type Checks while assignment and others operations, like AddOp and MulOp
+    3. Functon calls in Factor (return value to be assigned to a temporary)
+    4. Pointer Arithematic
+    5. Floats (in the end)

-- Multi-dimensional arrays
+- Multi-dimensional arrays (upto 2 have been handled)

 # Testing